jdrch/Hardware/README.md

 6. Display: ≥ 768p
 7. LAN: ≥ 1000BASE-T Ethernet

 ## Why did you choose the BR500?
-Isn't it a terrible product
+Isn't it a terrible product?

 If you're trying to use it as advertised, it is.
 However, its performance, ease of use, and stability as a non-Insight OpenVPN gateway is excellent.
 Emphasis on the "ease of use" part of that; the BR500 has the easiest OpenVPN deployment I'm aware of.